actguru/coda-c_plist/README.md

 ## 🔵 Features:

 * Supports XML serialization in 'plist' or 'codalist' formats
+* Supports JSON, and allows JSON5 input
+* Plugin support for Binary Property List serialization with a compatable library
 * Native C object types.
-* Provides container manipulation for Array and Dictionary
 * Retain counted objects simplify changes to plists
-* Plugin support for Binary Property List serialization with a compatable library
 * A pure C source and API for increased portability

 ## 🟤 Requirements